Updated for 2019

 The projects I and the other volunteers worked on were amazing and while I was taken out of my comfort zone on occasion it was truly worthwhile and everything I had hoped for in my trip to Africa.
 Overall my experience with Love Volunteers was fantastic and I can’t wait to do more volunteering through them.”- Amanda Susan, January 2013

-About the Program: If you’re ready for adventure that’s exotic, unique, and truly off the beaten path, check out Fronteering, which offers volunteer programs in wild locations worldwide starting from one week at $695.
+About the Program: If you’re ready for an adventure that’s exotic, unique, and truly off the beaten path, check out Fronteering, which offers volunteer programs in wild locations worldwide starting from one week at $695.
 Destinations include unspoiled locations throughout North and South America, Europe, Asia, Africa, and Australasia, with projects ranging from indigenous community support, to wildlife research, to environmental conservation.
 Check out these three short-term volunteer programs you can sign up for with Fronteering!

 Where to Go: Right now, Fronteering is offering short-term volunteer opportunities all over the world, and no shortage of adventurous projects to choose from.
 In Australia, you can volunteer at the Kangaroo Island Wildlife Sanctuary with different species of animals you won’t find anywhere else in the world – like koalas, kangaroos, wallabies, and echidnas.